Work-to-Buy Converter

 Why Take-Home Pay Is the Number That Actually Matters

 Many people overlook one crucial detail: your gross salary is not what you actually take home.
 Once tax is factored, your real hourly rate can be noticeably lower than it first appears.
 A salary that looks comfortable on paper often tells a different story after deductions.
 It can help to use your effective tax rate rather than your headline rate for a more honest picture.
-This is worth considering every time you compare prices to your earnings.
+This is worth noting every time you compare prices to your earnings.

 The Hidden Cost of Everyday Spending